How can vaginal dryness be treated?

 • Coconut oil is antibacterial and highly moisturizing.

-• Calendula soothes, softens and regenerates the skin.
+• Calendula soothes, softens and regenerates the skin

 • Borage oil contains omega 6 and is highly moisturizing.
 It can be taken as an oral capsule or applied topically.

-• Eating oily fish (salmon, mackerel, herring, etc.) and oils (olive, flaxseed, walnut) helps moisturize mucous membranes, as they contain fatty acids, particularly omega 3 and 6.
+• Eating oily fish (salmon, mackerel, herring, etc.) and oils (olive, flaxseed, walnut) helps moisturize the mucous membranes, as they contain fatty acids, particularly omega 3 and 6.

 Back to blog